srorcwolf/ProcessAwareManuscript/README.md

 ## Repository status

-The code and benchmark data associated with this study are currently being organised and prepared for public release.
-They will be progressively released through this repository.
+This repository is reserved for the public release associated with this study.
+The complete code and related materials will be released here upon publication of the manuscript.

 ## Data availability

-The benchmark data generated and analysed during the current study are available from the corresponding author upon reasonable request.
+The degradation-aware manuscript dataset generated and analysed during the current study will be made publicly available through Zenodo upon publication, with the corresponding DOI provided at that time.

 ## Code availability

-The code used for data generation, multimodal evaluation, OCR evaluation, fragment-relation prediction, and page reconstruction will be made publicly available through this repository.
+The code associated with this study will be made publicly available through this repository upon publication.